01-edu/public/subjects/squareroot/README.md

 ### Instructions
 Write a function that takes a number and returns the square root of that number.
-- If the number is less than one or the number does not have an integer square root, return `-1`.
 - The square root of a number is the number divided by two until the number is less than or equal to one.
+- If the number is less than zero return `-1`.

 ### Expected function
 ```go